-Malva alcea, commonly known as hollyhock mallow because the flowers closely resemble those of the common hollyhock, is a low-maintenance perennial flower that adds a splash of bright color to any garden.
+Malva alcea, known as vervain mallow or hollyhock mallow, is a low-maintenance perennial flower that adds a splash of bright color to any garden.
 It is a clump-forming plant with palm-shaped leaves with five to seven lobes.
-Pink saucer-shaped flowers bloom in the upper leaf axils in early summer through fall.
-Though short-lived (three to four years) hollyhock mallow does self-sow readily if the conditions are right, so you often find new volunteer plants cropping up year after year.
+Pink saucer-shaped flowers that look similar to hollyhock blooms appear in early summer through fall.
+Though short-lived (three to four years) hollyhock mallow does self-sow readily in the right conditions, so new volunteer plants crop up year after year.

 Hollyhock mallow grows quickly, producing flowers in the first summer season after seeds are planted in the early spring or previous fall.